purescript/psc-package/docs/installation.md

 ## Any platform

-You can install Psc-Package on any platfofrm by downloading the binary for your platform from [the releases page](https://github.com/purescript/psc-package/releases) and copying it somewhere on your PATH.
+You can install Psc-Package on any platform by downloading the binary for your platform from [the releases page](https://github.com/purescript/psc-package/releases) and copying it somewhere on your PATH.

 ## Linux/OSX